 Post updated March 25, 2020.

 What comes to mind when you think of city living?
-The scene probably doesn’t involve lush greenery alongside fresh bodies of water stirring with wildlife.
+The scene probably doesn’t involve lush green nature alongside fresh bodies of water stirring with wildlife.
 But that’s exactly what you can experience just steps from some of our stations!
 Fortunately, state- and federally- protected nature reserves keep many vulnerable habitats a priority amidst all the surrounding urban development.
 And whether it’s Earth Day (April 22) that’s raising your eco-antenna, or you’re a year-round outdoor enthusiast seeking new adventures, anytime is a good time to explore and appreciate our local natural wonders.
 Cruise on the Capitol Corridor for an outdoor adventure that will get you up close and personal with some of the awe-inspiring ecosystems along our route, listed here from south to north.

 Santa Clara-Great America Station | 9-minute walk